Ls4ss/movnet/README.md

-# MONET
+# MOVNET
- Movement On network
+ Movement on network

 Automation in collecting information on the network by MAN-IN-THE-MIDDLE attack